eurolinux-enterprise-linux-sources/custodia/src/API.md

 A GET operation on a path that ends in a '/' translates into a listing for a container.
-A 'filter' query argument may be provided to filter on key/container names within the container being listed.
-GET /secrets/container/?filter=red
+GET /secrets/container/

-Implementations may assume a default container if none is excplicitly
+Implementations may assume a default container if none is explicitly
 provided: GET /secrets/ may return only keys under /<user-default>/*

 Returns: